ucsf-wynton/wynton-website-hpc/docs/about/specs.md

 2. {{ site.login2.name }}: `{{ site.login2.hostname }}`

+### Data Transfer Nodes

+For transfering large data files, it is recommended to use the dedicate data transfer node:

+1. {{ site.transfer.name }}: `{{ site.transfer.hostname }}`

+which has a 10 Gbs connection - providing a file transfer speed of up to (theoretical) 1.25 GB/s = 4.5 TB/h.
+As the login nodes, the transfer node can be access via SSH.

+_Comment_: You can also transfer data via the login nodes, but you will see much higher transfer rates when using the dedicated transfer node.

 ### Development Nodes

 The cluster has development nodes for the purpose of validating scripts, prototyping pipelines, compiling software, and more.
 Development nodes [can be accessed from the login nodes]({{ '/get-started/development-prototyping.html' | relative_url }}).